Jehosephat/dex-bots/sol-bot/IMPLEMENTATION.md

 ---

+## Implementation Progress Update (October 3, 2025)

+### ✅ Completed: Phase 1 & 2 (Foundation + Core Modules)

+**Phase 1: Foundation** - 100% Complete
+- Project structure, build system, configuration
+- Logging, state management, type definitions

+**Phase 2: Core Modules** - 100% Complete
+- ✅ **Modular Price Discovery System**
+  - Plugin-based architecture for easy network addition
+  - GalaChain provider with DEX v3 local quoting
+  - Solana provider with Jupiter Lite API
+  - Real-time pricing for GFARTCOIN, GTRUMP, GSOL
+  - Tested and verified working
+- ✅ **Inventory Manager**
+  - Dual-chain balance tracking
+  - Trade feasibility validation
+  - Inventory drift monitoring

+### 🚀 Next Steps: Phase 3-7

+**Immediate Next (Phase 3):**
+1. Bridge Monitor - Track bridge health and pending transactions
+2. Risk Manager - Comprehensive risk controls
+3. Execution Engine - GalaChain and Solana trade execution

+**See ARCHITECTURE.md** for detailed information about the modular price provider system and how to add new networks.

+---

 ## Questions for Clarification

-Before proceeding with implementation, I need clarification on a few points:
+Before proceeding with execution engine implementation:

 1. **Bridge Service**: Which specific bridge service should be used for SOL ↔ GC transfers?
 (Wormhole, LayerZero, etc.)

-2. **Supported Tokens**: What is the initial set of tokens to support?
-Should I start with a specific list or implement a discovery mechanism?

-3. **Bridge Costs**: How should bridge amortization costs be calculated?
+2. **Bridge Costs**: How should bridge amortization costs be calculated?
 Is there a specific formula or API to use?

-4. **Risk Buffer**: What should be the default risk buffer percentage for non-atomicity and ETA variance?
+3. **Risk Buffer**: What should be the default risk buffer percentage for non-atomicity and ETA variance?

-5. **Deployment Environment**: Will this run on a VPS, cloud instance, or local machine?
+4. **Deployment Environment**: Will this run on a VPS, cloud instance, or local machine?
 This affects monitoring and alerting setup.

-6. **Alert Channels**: What alert channels are preferred?
+5. **Alert Channels**: What alert channels are preferred?
 (Slack, Discord, Email, etc.)

-Please provide these details so I can finalize the implementation plan and begin development.
+Please provide these details so I can proceed with execution engine development.